grousewood-games/solforge/docs/rules.md

 Accessed via the main menu, the following game modes are available to enhance your fun:

-- `Big Health`: Players have a higher starting health, allowing time for stupider combos to happen.
-- `Cheater`: If you play too good, the AI will cheat.
-- `Battle Bark`: Lets you turn on or off the battle sound.
+- `Log`: Lets you choose how the game log is displayed.
-- `90% Size`: Will shrink the UI by 10%.
-Useful to make the app fit on tablets with `4:3` aspect ratio.
+  - `Auto`: Adjusts to the best choice based on your screen size.
+  - `Right`: The log will always be to the right of the game board.
+  - `Below`: The log will always be below the game board.
+  - `Menu`: The log is accessible via the menu button in the upper-left of the game board.
+In this mode, the log will automatically close if a deck view or card detail view is opened.
 - `Big Cards`: Shows larger card images when viewing the card details.
 Turning off will reduce the amount of data requested by the game.
 - `Animations`: Turning off will stop the animations.
 Things will run faster, it may be tricky to figure out what is happening.
+- `Big Health`: Players have a higher starting health, allowing time for stupider combos to happen.
+- `Cheater`: If you play too good, the AI will cheat.
+- `Battle Bark`: Lets you turn on or off the battle sound.

 You can also select a different game playmat here.
 The classic 5 are provided, but the game colour schemes tend to work best with the default `Uterra` background.